natematias/upworthy-archive/index.md

 * **Statistical** advances on the analysis of experiments
 * **Computer Science** research in machine learning and cybersecurity
 * **Meta-scientific questions** about the knowledge from behavioral experiments and how useful they are at predicting future outcomes

-## How do I cite the archive?
-If you use the archive, please cite the data descriptor we have published with Nature Scientific Data:
-* Matias, J., Munger, K., Le Quere, M.A., Ebersole, C. (2021) [The Upworthy Research Archive, a time series of 32,487 experiments in U.S. media](https://doi.org/10.1038/s41597-021-00934-7).
-Nature Scientific Data.

 ## How can I learn more about Upworthy?
 We suggest the following references: